PAXECT-Interface/paxect-core/README.md

 *No AI heuristics, just stable, predictable, and verifiable data handling.*

+Update — plugin status: the internal plugin "aes" has been replaced by the public plugin "aead hybrid". "aes" ; any screenshots or references to "aes" are outdated.
+Please use "aead".

 ## Supported Platforms & Languages

 **Operating systems:** Linux (Ubuntu, Debian, Fedora), macOS 13+, Windows 10/11, Android (Termux), iOS (Pyto), FreeBSD/OpenBSD (experimental).